tomcastleman/laravel-memcached-plus/README.md

 `composer require b3it/laravel-memcached-plus --ignore-platform-reqs`

-## Activation
+## Configuration

+### Providers

+Once installed you can use this package to enhance the Laravel Cache and Session services.

-In your laravel application `app/config.php` you need to replace the built-in `Illuminate\Cache\CacheServiceProvider` with `B3IT\MemcachedPlus\ServiceProvider` provided by this package, like so:
+In your laravel application configuration `app/config.php` you need to append the Service Providers from this package to the `providers` array:

 ```
 'providers' => [
     ...
-    //'Illuminate\Cache\CacheServiceProvider',
-    'B3IT\MemcachedPlus\ServiceProvider',
+    /*
+     * Application Service Providers...
+     */
      ...

+    'B3IT\MemcachedPlus\CacheServiceProvider',
+    'B3IT\MemcachedPlus\SessionServiceProvider',
 ],
 ```

-As of Laravel 5.0.14 this is on line 119.
+As of Laravel 5.0.14 this is on line 148.

-## Configuration
+The `B3IT\MemcachedPlus\SessionServiceProvider` is optional.
+You only need to add this if:

+* You want to specify the memcached store from the session config (see below), or
+* You want MemcachedPlus sessions!

+### Cache

+This section discusses the Laravel cache configuration file `config/cache.php`.

-Once installed and activated the following extra configuration items are available for use with a memcached store in `config/cache.php`:
+This package makes the following extra configuration items are available for use with a memcached store:

 * `persistent_id` - [`Memcached::__construct`] (http://php.net/manual/en/memcached.construct.php) explains how this is used
 * `sasl` - used by [`Memcached::setSaslAuthData`](http://php.net/manual/en/memcached.setsaslauthdata.php)